-Mr. Berry was appointed as a Non-Executive Director for CRe in November 2023.
+Mr. Berry was appointed as a Non-Executive Director for the Company in November 2023.
 Mr. Berry has over 40 years' experience in the reinsurance industry in a variety of Management and Underwriting roles.
 He was most recently the Senior Vice President for the Specialty Division of AXA XL's Bermuda reinsurance operations and was part of AXA XL Group's Managing Director team.
 Mr. Berry joined XL in 1992 and retired in good standing in 2021.
 Before joining XL, he worked at Stockholm Re (Bermuda) Ltd as a Non-Marine Deputy Underwriter.

-Mark is a former Board member of the International Underwriting Association, the London Market Group, and the Non-Bureau Working Group, all based in London.
+Mr. Berry is a former Board member of the International Underwriting Association, the London Market Group, and the Non-Bureau Working Group, all based in London.

-Charles Cooper, Executive Director, CRe Chief Executive Officer and CRe Chief Underwriting Officer when he joined XL Reinsurance America, Inc. in 2000.
+Charles Cooper, Executive Director, Chief Executive Officer

+Mr. Cooper has close to 30 years' experience in insurance and reinsurance in a variety of Management and Underwriting roles.
+He began his career with AIG and Zurich North America in New York, writing International Primary Casualty business.
+He transitioned to reinsurance when he joined XL Reinsurance America, Inc. in 2000.
 Mr. Cooper assumed the role of President and Chief Underwriting officer of XL Re Ltd in 2010 and subsequently Chief Executive of Bermuda Reinsurance for XL Catlin in 2017.
 From 2018 - 2022, he was Chief Executive, Reinsurance for AXA XL - responsible for managing the company's global reinsurance business.
-Mr. Cooper joined CRe in September 2023 as the Chief Executive Office, Chief Underwriting Officer and Global Head of Reinsurance for the wider Canopius Group.
+Mr. Cooper joined the Company in September 2023 as the Chief Executive Officer, Chief Underwriting Officer and Global Head of Reinsurance for the wider Canopius Group.